caleb531/youversion-suggest-alfred/.github/CONTRIBUTING.md

 this language; click the language name on the page linked above to view the versions available for the language

+If you're feeling adventurous, you may also try adding your own language using the language utility apart the data module.
+See the [youversion-suggest-data contributing guide][data-contributing-guide] for more information.

 ## Contributing code

 Pull requests for bug fixes and new features are always welcome.
 Please be sure to add or update unit tests as appropriate.
-All pull requests must be made to `develop` or an existing feature branch; PRs made directly to `master` will be closed.
+Follow the steps below to set up the repository for contributing.

 ### Cloning data submodule